 📜: English

-Gian is a Sophomore from Los Angeles, California who has dedicated his life to storytelling through scriptwriting, sports analytics and bread baking.
-When he’s not writing, you can find him attempting to recreate pop-rock beats on the drums, or—more often—analyzing local and international soccer games.
+Gian, a Junior from Los Angeles, California, is a creative writer passionate about scriptwriting, sports writing, podcasting and filmmaking.
+In his free time, you may find him attempting to recreate pop-rock beats on the drums or analyzing soccer games.
 Growing up as the representative of his Hindu faith at the local interfaith group, he is passionate about learning about all faiths and spiritualities.
+He is a member of the Interfaith Forum at Yale and YCC’S Religious and Cultural Policy team.
 He would love to offer support as a friend and religious peer to first-years as they navigate Yale!

 Michelle Mao (she/her/hers)